EdoardoGiancarli/EdoardoGiancarli/README.md

 - 👀 I’m interested in Astronomy and Astrophysics, Physics, Mathematics and Machine Learning/Deep Learning
 - 🌱 I’m currently doing my thesis for the Master in Astrophysics and Space Science at Tor Vergata - University of Rome
 - 💞️ I’m looking for PhDs in Computer Science applied to Astrophysics in order to further study and work with Machine Learning and Deep Learning algorithms
-- 📫 How to reach me: edo.giancarli@gmail.com (gmail)
+- 📫 How to reach me:
+        - gmail: edo.giancarli@gmail.com

 <!---
 EdoardoGiancarli/EdoardoGiancarli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.